UIT University: History

 UIT had its genesis due to an endowment from the Hasham family of the Memon community in remembrance of Mohammad Usman Hasham, son of Haji Hasham, a tycoon and a philanthropist.

 Haji Hasham embarked on his business journey at the age of 11, early in the 20th century, while in India.
 Upon relocating to Karachi in 1936, he embarked on a path of business expansion.
 Notable industries such as Mehran Sugar Mills, Mogul Tobacco, Pakistan Molasses Company, and Usman Textile were integral to his business endeavors.
 His sons were driven by a desire to contribute to community welfare.
 One of his sons, a student of Dr. Manzoor Ahmad, a distinguished scholar and Dean of the Department of Philosophy at Karachi University, found inspiration in Dr. Manzoor's philosophy and shared his humanist values.

 Usman died in 1973 at the age of 38 due to a brain hemorrhage.
 Heeding the counsel of Usman's mentor, Dr. Manzoor Ahmad, and with the support of the esteemed lawyer and writer, the late Mr. A.K.
 Brohi, the 'Usman Memorial Foundation' was established in the same year.
 Mr. Brohi accepted the role of President, while Dr. Manzoor Ahmad was invited to serve as the General Secretary of the Foundation.

 The Foundation arranged lectures by scholars, established a library, and provided research scholarships.
 In 1976, the Foundation acquired a parcel of land along University Road with the aim of establishing an educational institution.

-Following a suggestion from Mr. Ebrahim Hasham and supported by the financial contributions of the Hasham Family, the Usman Institute of Technology was founded in 1995.
+Following a suggestion from Mr. Ebrahim Hashami and supported by the financial contributions of the Hasham Family, the Usman Institute of Technology was founded in 1995.
 The institute was established in collaboration with the Technical University of Nova Scotia, Canada.
 By 1997, the Usman Memorial Foundation had entered into an agreement with Hamdard University, enabling them to confer degrees upon UIT students.
 Dr. Manzoor Ahmad, a central figure, assumed the role of Life Chairman of the executive board at UIT.